buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ### Passing credentials for Docker images

-You can pass credentials for container images by adding the following two flags to your build:
+You can pull images from private container registries by adding the following flags to your `bazel` command:

 ```
 --remote_default_exec_properties=container-registry-username=USERNAME